-Your request was received on 14 August 2021 and I am dealing with it under the terms of the Freedom
+Your request was received on 19 June 2020 and I am dealing with it under the terms of the Freedom of

 If you are unhappy with the service you have received in relation to your request and wish to make a

 complaint or request an internal review of this decision, you should contact us quoting the reference

 number above.
 The University would normally expect to receive your request for an internal review

 within 40 working days of the date of this letter and reserves the right not to review a decision where

 there has been undue delay in raising a complaint.
 If you are not content with the outcome of your

 The Old Schools